norahal2003/Glotfile-analyzer/README.md

 ## License

 This project is open source.

 ---

-## Author
+## Authors

 Built by:

 - **Noura Alsubaie**
 - **Lina Alghamdi**

-.
 Contributions and issues are welcome.